 My Approach to Helping

-Over time, I have come to figure out that I work best with people who: a) think they are too smart for therapy, or too smart to be generally understood, b) have been struggling with the same problem for many years, or c) might benefit insight in addition to empathy.
+*Accepting new clients at this time, through telehealth.* Over the last 5 years, I have come to figure out that I work best with people who: a) think they are too smart for therapy, or too smart to be generally understood, b) have been struggling with the same problem for many years, or c) might benefit insight in addition to empathy.

 If one of the above describes you, I recommend reaching out for a consultation.
 We can discuss what is causing you to reach out, any concerns or questions you might have, and whether this makes sense for you at this time.